qwe2820435o2/SceneGuide/Design/Performance optimization for MongoDB Design/Performance Optimization For MongoDB (2) - Optimization Direction.md

 ## 4. Secondary Node
 ```
 In the past, the role of the Secondary Node was as a redundant copy, which was not utilized, which was actually a waste of resources.

+Now, we plan to separate read and write, make full use of the Secondary Node, add, delete and modify operations on the master node, and query operations on the slave node
 ```

 ## 5. Historical Data